 Here’s a great way to have fresh chives all year round.
-Just cut the longest ‘leaves’ each time you need to add some rich flavour to your cooking!
-It’s an easy project and one that your children will enjoy as the results are very obvious, very quickly.
+Just cut the longest ‘leaves’ each time you need to add some rich flavor to your cooking!
+A DIY onion planter is an easy project that your children will enjoy as the results are very obvious, very quickly.

-If you love to cook you know that nothing beats the flavour of fresh onions for your salads, dips or soup.
-Wouldn’t it be nice if you can just pluck them straight from your garden without even walking outside?
+If you love to cook you know that nothing beats the flavor of fresh onions for your salads, dips, or soup.
+Wouldn’t it be nice if you can just pluck them straight from your onion planter without even walking outside?

 But why bother growing onions when they’re available all year round from the supermarket?
-For one thing store-bought produce is hardly fresh.
-In most cases there’s no way of knowing where they came from or how long they have been stored.
-You also have the comfort of knowing your produce is free of herbicides and pesticides.
-Another benefit is that there’s no waste becuase you only cut as much as you need and the final benefit is that you get to save money as you don’t have to buy them.
+For one thing, store-bought produce is hardly fresh.
+In most cases, there’s no way of knowing where they came from or how long they have been stored.
+You also have the comfort of knowing your product is free of herbicides and pesticides.
+Another benefit is that there’s no waste because you only cut as much as you need and the final benefit is that you get to save money as you don’t have to buy them.

 It all boils down to growing your own onions.
 The good news is that you don’t need a huge backyard.
-This project shows you how you can have all the chives you want right in your windowsill!
-All you need is a plastic bottle which you can get for free.
+This project shows you how you can have all the chives you want right on your windowsill!
+All you need is a plastic bottle, which you can get for free, and the following items.

 - Big Plastic Bottle (5-Liter)

 - Onion Sprouts

 How to make a DIY Vertical Onion Planter?

 - First, remove the bottle’s neck using a cutter.

 - Using a scissor, create holes that will fit the onion sprouts around the bottle.